The Concept of Law: Hart's empirical legal system in The Concept of Law

 Hart believed law is the union of primary rules (rules of conduct) and secondary rules (empowering rules).

 Primary rules

 Primary rules are rules, or laws, that govern general societal conduct.
 Thus, primary rules construct legal obligations and consequences when they are disobeyed.
 A good example of primary rule is the law against murder; it prohibits a person from killing and attaches consequences for committing, attempting to commit, and conspiring to commit the crime.

 Secondary rules

-Secondary rules confer power to create sovereignty; they also confer the power to change, modify, or enforce primary (and secondary) rules.
+Secondary rules are rules about rules.
+A good example of a secondary rule is a law specifying who gets to write laws and how they are made valid laws of a legal system.
+A secondary rule might confer power to create sovereignty; they also confer the power to change, modify, or enforce primary (and secondary) rules.
 Secondary rules combat the three major issues of legal systems that primary rules can't–(1) uncertainty of the law, (2) inefficiency of the law, and (3) static quality of the law.
 Each kind of secondary rule addresses a separate one of those three issues, yet all are interdependent.
 Hart separates secondary rules into three types–the rules of recognition, the rules of change, and the rules of adjudication.